Coronavirus/ Covid 19

 Following government guidance, the Study Higher team are now working…

 On November 28th 2019 Study Higher supported Lord Grey Academy to run a Careers Day for Year 9 students.

-On November 28th 2019 Study Higher supported Lord Grey Academy to run a Careers Day for Year 9 students.
-This involved collaboration from four of our university and college partners including; Buckinghamshire New University delivering sessions using the ‘Simulate Your Future’ Van; The University of Reading facilitating ‘Degree Mix N’ Match’; Milton Keynes College ran workshops about Apprenticeships; Oxford Brookes University delivered ‘Gear Up’ and staff from Study Higher also ran workshops about Career Pilot.
+The event involved collaboration from four of our university and college partners including; Buckinghamshire New University delivering sessions using the ‘Simulate Your Future’ Van; the University of Reading facilitating ‘Degree Mix N’ Match’; Milton Keynes College ran workshops about Apprenticeships; Oxford Brookes University delivered ‘Gear Up’ and staff from Study Higher also ran workshops about Career Pilot.

 During ‘Degree Mix and Match’ students matched degrees to the graduate career, based on real people and their experiences.

 In the Apprenticeships session, students were shown what they would need to do to apply for an apprenticeship and what they entail in relation to work and study.